 That takes the hassle out of layering on the top of your thermal wear.
 Its stretch fabric allows you to move freely and you will feel warm even for the extra-long days on the slopes.

-Attention: A ski jumpsuit is also sadly pretty bulky.
+Note: A ski jumpsuit is also sadly pretty bulky.
 Some resorts in Europe rent them: check out with your hotel first.
 Renting is the best option to avoid using too much space in your suitcase!

 Another good option for packing bulky stuff is to get yourself some good compression packing cubes.